Dr Dolor Ent. unveils new artistes — Nigeria Today

 Dr Dolor Ent. unveils new artistes

+He later attended the University of Benin where he graduated with a second class upper degree in Mathematics and Economics (Double Honours).

+He spent few years working in a Business Consulting firm, and then began his career in several telecommunications organizations.
+His stay in the telecoms industry spanned for about a decade during which he rose to position of Manager.

-The post Dr Dolor Ent. unveils new artistes appeared first on INFORMATION NIGERIA.
+The post Dr Dolor Ent. unveils new artistes appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research